 Regulations in red are new this year.

-Deer Permits are valid for the 2014–2015 hunting season.
+Deer Permits are valid for the 2015–16 hunting season.
 New Jersey sporting licenses are valid for the calendar year and expire on Dec.
-31. Beaver and river otter trapping permits are valid for the 2014–2015 trapping season.
-For permit and license fees, see License Information & Fees 2014-15.
+31. Beaver and river otter trapping permits are valid for the 2015–16 trapping season.
+For permit and license fees, see License Fees & Info.

 All persons hunting or trapping must be properly licensed.
 It is unlawful for any person age 10 or older to hunt without a hunting license.
-(See Farmer License Exemption, this page.)
+(See Farmer License Exemption, below.)
 It is unlawful for any person age 12 or older to trap without a trapping license.
-See License Information & Fees 2014-15.
+Hunting licenses are valid for the calendar year and expire on Dec.
+31 regardless the purchase date.
+See License Fees & Info for license and permit fees.
 See below for youth license information.
-To acquire your first New Jersey hunting license (firearm, bow and arrow), present to a license agent either an appropriate hunter education course completion card or a resident (firearm or bow and arrow) license from this or any other state.
+To acquire your first New Jersey hunting license (firearm, bow and arrow), present to a license agent (see list, Permit & License Agents) either an appropriate hunter education course completion card or a resident (firearm or bow and arrow) license from this or any other state.
 The automated license system will allow subsequent hunting license purchases for that sporting arm to be purchased by phone or online or at any license agent.
 All hunters and trappers must openly display their license in the middle of the back on their outer clothing and must show their license to any law enforcement officer or any person requesting to see it.
 Farmers hunting their own land must also display any deer season permit.

-Licenses, permits and stamps may be purchased using Fish and Wildlife’s Internet sales site (www.NJ.WildlifeLicense.com), via your smartphone or other mobile device, from approved license agents, or by calling (888) 773-8450.
+Licenses, permits and stamps may be purchased using Fish and Wildlife’s Internet sales site (www.NJ.WildlifeLicense.com), via your smartphone or other mobile device, from approved license agents listed on Permit & License Agents, or by calling (888) 773-8450.
 Permits with a designated zone or hunting season must be purchased at a license agent.
-See also Non-resident and Resident Licenses below.
+See also Non-resident and Resident Licenses, below.

 Do NOT heat laminate the durable license or permit.
 High temperature will destroy these waterproof, heat-sensitive documents.